Vacuum polarization corrections to hyperfine structure in many-electron atoms: Introduction

 In the nuclear region, where the nuclear Coulomb field is unscreened by atomic electrons, the wave functions of electrons of heavy atoms and ions and those of hydrogenlike ions with the same relativistic angular momentum quantum number $\kappa$ are proportional.
 For operators acting on the nucleus, the relative QED corrections to the matrix elements for valence states of a many-electron atom are then the same as those for hydrogenlike ions.
 For operators such as the hyperfine interaction that largely act in the unscreened part of the atom, the relation would be expected to hold approximately for $s$-states.
 For non-$s$ states, the Coulomb interaction between electrons plays an important role in communicating the hyperfine interaction from core states to the valence electrons.

-In this paper, we explore the influence of many-body effects on the vacuum polarization correction to the hyperfine structure in many-electron atoms with one electron above close shells.
-Calculations are performed for $s$, $p$, and $d$ states of the alkali-metal atoms Na to Fr and for the singly-ionized alkaline-earths Ba$^+$ and Ra$^+$.
+In this paper, we explore the influence of many-body effects on the vacuum polarization correction to the hyperfine structure in many-electron atoms with one electron above closed shells.
+We consider $s$, $p$, and $d$ states of the alkali-metal atoms \ce{Na} to \ce{Fr} and for the singly-ionized alkaline-earths \ce{Ba^+} and \ce{Ra^+}.
 Calculations are performed in the Uehling approximation, and we separately study the electric loop and magnetic loop corrections.
-We express our results in terms of relative corrections to allow ready comparison with hydrogenlike ions.
+We express our results in terms of relative corrections to allow ready comparison with the values for hydrogenlike ions.
 We show that, indeed, for non-$s$ states, account of many-body effects is needed to obtain reliable results.